lunokjod/watch/README.md

   * Apple iOS: https://apps.apple.com/us/app/esp-softap-provisioning/id1474040630

 * The BluetoothLE pairing can be archieved via "Home>Settings>Pair" can use BatON https://play.google.com/store/apps/details?id=com.limi.baton on Android to remote battery monitoring

+* Can use Gadgetbridge https://www.gadgetbridge.org/ and receive android notifications on watch (use "BANGLEJS esprunio" as device)

 ## Build, upload & flash:
  * First take care about what hardware version have (at this time 1,2 and 3)